-The world is all about money.
-It does not matter whether you are a layman or a prominent personality; you have to deal with financial transactions at some point or the other.
+Money is important to one and all.
+It really doesn’t matter whether you belong to an elite class or the labor class, it is essential for every person on the planet so that he can lead a normal and comfortable life.
+Everyone needs to deal with financial transactions at some point or the other.
 You have to hang on to one bank or the other.
 Because you do not have a choice!
 Once you are a part of this world you have to make yourselves aware of the common phrases and acronyms like SWIFT, BIC and IBAN.
 You will be encountering with them almost each day.
 You probably must be wondering what these terms stand for and how are they useful!

+There are thousands of banks with lacks of branches.
+Hence, it is important to know its unique identification code.
 Every financial transactions deals with a financial institution.
 Thus, the unique address which helps in identifying the exact bank for the said transaction is called the Bank Identifier Code.
+It is the exclusive code that helps in fast identification without any error.

 A SWIFT code usually consists of 8 or 11 characters.
 If you come across 8-digit SWIFT code, note that it is the main branch/office of the bank.
-For further clarification a simple skeleton of its feature is shown below:
+For further clarification a simple skeleton of its feature is shown below.
+Every character has a significance which has been explained below for a quick understanding:

 What is BankSwiftCode.ORG?